louvrmat000/Portfolio/Personal project Part 1.md

 There are 3.04 trillion or 3,000,000,000,000 trees in the world.

-There are about 7.6 billion or 7,600,000,000 people on Earth now however, the human population is growing rapidly and it is estimated to be 9 billion in as soon as 2050 so I will use 9 billion rather than 7.6 billion.
+There are about 7.6 billion or 7,600,000,000 people on Earth now however, the human population is growing rapidly and it is estimated to be 9 billion as soon as 2050 so I will use 9 billion rather than 7.6 billion.
 Since for every human half a tree is needed, 9,000,000,000 (number of humans estimated for 2050) x 0.5 (trees per human ratio) = 4,500,000,000 or 4.5 billion trees.

 ### Entry 7, december 2nd - december 9th 2018###

-#### Most abundant mamals ####
+#### Most abundant mammals ####

 Today there are about 1.5 billion cows on Earth who breathe 60 times per minute.
 60 (breathing rate of cows) / 20 (breathing rate of humans) = 3.
 Since there is half tree per human: 0.5 (tree per human) x 1.25 (increase of breathing rate between cows and humans) = 1.5 (tree per cow).
 1,500,000,000 (number of cows) x 1.5 (tree per cow) = 2,250,000,000 or 2.25 billion trees (for every cow on Earth).